DinoChiesa/Apigee-GCP-Logging-Example/Readme.md

 }
 ```

-That access token can then be used against the stackdriver APIs.
+That access token can then be used against the Stackdriver APIs.

-The point here is that a system that logs to stackdriver must obtain and cache the access token, and must be able to obtain new access tokens on expiry.
+The point here is that a system that logs to Stackdriver must obtain and cache the access token, and must be able to obtain new access tokens on expiry.

 Once the system has a valid access token, it can invoke the Stackdriver API for logging.
 That looks like this: